mongodb/helm-charts/charts/atlas-cluster/README.md

 Atlas-operator version 0.6.1+ has to delete finalizers - this change requires additional steps.

-Manually workaround for the update from Atlas-cluster-0.1.7:
+Manual workaround for the update from Atlas-cluster-0.1.7:
 1) need to remove manually the "helm.sh/hook" from Atlasproject

 ```bash